AshleighAdams/pyrate/readme.md

-## Pyrate
-Even hipster pirates love gold and women.

 ## What is it?
-Small threading library that supports channel-like communication between Lua states.
+Small threading library for Lua that supports channel-like communication between threads.

 ## How does it work?
 [See for yourself](https://github.com/vapourismo/pyrate/blob/master/example.lua)